MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 #### Run your Minecraft Behavior Pack

-Now that you’ve prepared Visual Studio Code and prepared your behavior pack, you’re ready to start debugging!
+Now that you've prepared Visual Studio Code and prepared your behavior pack, you're ready to start debugging!

 Start Minecraft and load into a world with your scripting behavior pack.